zsolt-nagy/jekyll-now/_posts/2015-2-1-Setting-Up-A-Backbone-Marionette-Application.md

 >Hint: in case you are using git, I suggest putting the `node_modules` folder in the git ignore list, otherwise you will end up committing unnecessary files to the online repository and you may end up with conflicts.

-Setting up the application folder with Bower and Grunt
+Setting up the application folder with Bower and RequireJs
 ---------------------------------------

 Create an `app` folder inside your application and a `lib` folder inside app.
 We will place all frameworks and libraries we will use inside `app/lib`.
 We will use Bower to install the frameworks and libraries we will use to develop our application.
 Bower is a package manager for client-side development.